-Term Puzzle (Unit) Content Autumn 1 Being Me in My World Includes understanding my own identity and how I fit well in the class, school and global community.
+Ter m Puzzle (Unit) Content Autumn 1 Being Me in My World Includes understanding my own identity and how I fit well in the class, school and global community.
 Jigsaw Charter established.
-Autumn 2 Celebrating Difference Includes anti-bullying (cyber and homophobic bullying included) and understanding cultural differences while challenging stereotypes.
-Spring 1 Dreams and Goals Includes goal-setting, aspirations, who do I want to become and what would I like to do for work and to contribute to society.
-Spring 2 Healthy Me Includes drugs and alcohol education, self- esteem and confidence as well as healthy lifestyle choices, sleep, nutrition, rest and exercise.
-Summer 1 Relationships Includes understanding friendship, family and other relationships, conflict resolution and communication skills, bereavement and loss Summer 2 Changing Me Includes Relationships and Sex Education in the context of coping positively with change to their bodies and life through school transitions.
+Autumn 2 Celebrating Difference Includes anti-bullying (cyber and homophobic bullying included) and understanding.

-At Beacon ACE Academy we allocate at least 45 minutes to PSHE each week in order to teach the PSHE knowledge and skills in a developmental and ageappropriate way.
+Spring 1 Dreams and Goals Includes goal-setting, aspirations, who do I want to become and what would I like to do for work and to contribute to society Spring 2 Relationships Includes understanding friendship, family and other relationships, conflict resolution and communication skills, bereavement and loss Summer 1 Changing Me Includes Relationships and Sex Education in the context of coping positively with change Summer 2 Healthy Me Includes drugs and alcohol education, self- esteem and confidence as well as healthy lifestyle choices, sleep, nutrition, rest and exercise

-These explicit lessons are reinforced and enhanced in many ways:
+At Beacon Academy we allocate at least six 45 minutes to PSHE each half term in order to teach the PSHE knowledge and skills in a developmental and ageappropriate way.

-Assemblies and collective worship, praise and reward system, Learning Charter, through relationships child to child, adult to child and adult to adult across the school.
+These explicit lessons are reinforced and enhanced in many ways: Assemblies and collective worship, praise and reward system, Learning Charter, through relationships child to child, adult to child and adult to adult across the school.
 We aim to 'live' what is learnt and apply it to everyday situations in the school community.